 Occasionally students find that they are unhappy with the courses they have chosen.
 If you find yourself in this situation, act sooner rather than later.
-You should:
+Changing courses is a serious decision and only to be done when these procedures have been followed.